llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ### io_sampling_rate_accuracy "p"

-Percentage of accuracy (or inaccuracy) of the given sampling rate.
+Percentage of random inaccuracy of the given sampling rate.

 ```
 io_sampling_rate_accuracy  0.01   ; in percentage, or 100ppm